Bunes Beach Hiking Trail

 This adventure is quite easy and can be done even when the weather is not perfect.
 It begins with a ferry ride to the start of the trail in Vindstad, which is a great way of seeing more of the many mountains around the nearby Kjerkfjorden.
 If you do get a beautiful day, consider hiking Helvetestind as well.

-Bunestranda is similar to Horseidstranda (Horseid beach), but Bunesstranda is a bit easier to get to and has more spectacular surroundings than Horseidstranda.
+Bunes Beach is similar to Horseid beach (Horseidstranda), but Bunes Beach is a bit easier to get to and has more spectacular surroundings.

 To get to the trailhead you need to take a ferry across Reinefjorden, from Reine to Vindstad.
 The boat leaves daily from Reine so check the timetable for specific times.
 If you are not already in Reine you can usually find a parking spot in Reine, or check the bus timetable.